Only current Air New Zealand employees can join Koruhealth and the fees from 1st April 2022 are as follows.

 When can I add dependants to my policy?

-You can add dependants to your membership at any time, although a 3 month stand down period for any claims will apply.
-The 3 month stand down excludes newborns as long as they are added within three months of their birth.
+You can add dependants to your membership at any time, although a 90 day stand down period for any claims will apply.
+The 90 days stand down excludes newborns as long as they are added within 90 days of their birth.
+You must be classed as one of the child's primary caregivers for them to be eligible to join.

 What happens when my child reaches 19?

-A member’s child is no longer covered under their KoruHealth membership when they reach the age of 19.
-However, the child has the option of taking up their own Single membership under the member’s coverage.
-The member should confirm in writing within 30 days of the child’s 19th birthday that they wish to take up Single membership.
-No 3 month stand down period will apply in this case.
+A member's child is no longer covered under their Koruhealth membership when they reach the age of 19.
+However, the child has the option of taking up their own Single membership under the member's coverage.
+The member should confirm in writing within 30 days of the child's 19th birthday that they wish to take up Single membership.
+No the 90 days stand down period will apply in this case.

 When can I change my cover?